The Commonplace

 0.01

 The Cautious are held in organizational stasis: without early adopter examples they don't enter the virtuous adoption cycle, never accumulate the usage frequency that drives intent, and never attain high efficacy.
-Adoption Rate negative medium Usage frequency; intent to increase usage; self-reported efficacy
+Adoption Rate negative Usage frequency; intent to increase usage; self-reported efficacy

 n=147